 - Requesting weekly meetings to monitor your progress and help improve your skills for success

-- Providing referrals to support centers on campus (Academic Support Program, Office of Career Planning & Placement, Student Support Services, etc.)
+- Providing referrals to support centers on campus (Academic Support Programs, Office of Career Planning & Placement, Student Support Services, etc.)

 If you do not make satisfactory progress after being placed on academic probation, you will be suspended from IU East by the Dean of Students.
 The Dean of Students' Office will notify you of your suspension status via certified mail.
 That letter will explain your suspension and encourage you to appeal your suspension if you still wish to attend IU East.